williamblair333/teraterm-autolauncher/README.md

 - password: leave blank if there is no password
 - log_prefix: this will prepend the log file name (which is date stamped automatically)

+Note:  Serial/COM port connections only need 6 entries, see the examples.
+I'll fix this for completeness later.
 The first line of the CSV file is ignored.

 **CSV Examples
 ------------